-To view the following window, click L2 Features > L2 Multicast Control > Multicast VLAN >
+To view the following window, click L2 Features>L2 Multicast Control> Multicast VLAN > Multicast VLAN > Settings, as shown below:

-Figure 5-82 Multicast VLAN Settings Window
+Figure 5-92Multicast VLAN Settings Window

-The fields that can be configured in Multicast VLAN Global Settings are described below:
+The fields that can be configured in Multicast VLAN Global Settingsare described below:

 Parameter Description Multicast VLAN IPv4 State Select to enable or disable the IPv4 IGMP control packet process in multicast VLANs.
 Forward Unmatched Select the enable or disable the forward unmatched feature here.
 This specifies that if the received IGMP or MLD control packet is untagged, does not match any profile, and the associated default VLAN is a multicast VLAN, or is tagged with a